-- While keeping your fingertip barrier in place slide the balloon on the nozzle of Hi-Float, depress but use sparingly, as shown in #2.
-Gently massage Hi-Float on the interior of the balloon evenly -keep fingertip barrier in place.
+- While keeping your fingertip barrier in place, slide the balloon on the nozzle of Hi-Float and depress.
+Use sparingly keeping in mind the size of your balloon so you don't end up with a goopy mess.
+Gently massage Hi-Float on the interior of the balloon evenly -keep that fingertip barrier in place.